Fellow Impact Funding

 • identifying initiatives that actively share knowledge and insights, fostering collaboration and potential for maximising the ongoing impact within the community.

-The Impact Funding program is being supported by one of the Trust’s philanthropic partners for an initial period of three years, with two rounds per year.
+The Impact Funding program is being supported by one of the Trust’s philanthropic partners for an initial period of three years.

 Impact Funding Recipients